CARLOS SANDOVAL

 Antilegos 1, as premiered in Donaueschingen

 Antilegos 2: Two performers play in unison — simple notes, lento, detuned tones, no extended techniques, no argument, almost whispering in the same breath.
 Just at the end they go a bit wild: no reed, and pizzicati.
-On the left screen behind, a time-lapse: the violin performer moves through a room with an action camera pointing at his face from a helmet, the frame lurching with every improvised gesture.
-On the right screen, the oboe at home, following a metronome — every click, he must play a single note, then immediately return to organizing the plates and glasses in his kitchen.
+On the left screen, a time-lapse: the violin performer moves through a room with an action camera pointing at his face from a helmet, the frame lurching with every improvised gesture.
+On the right screen, the oboe performer at home, following a metronome — every click, he must play a single note, then immediately return to organizing the plates and glasses in his kitchen.

 Antilegos 2, as premiered in Donaueschingen